Ablus-Bang/FLB/README.md

 contract address: 0xF872b3704980BC87e87E5EabDFfCf357CBC28C0F
 ```

-### Blockchain Explorer
+### Protocol Explorer

-During interaction with the chain, you can view transaction information through a blockchain explorer.
-The blockchain explorer address is https://dev-scan.cerboai.com/.
-For example, the contract deployment transaction mentioned above can be seen in detail on the blockchain explorer, including the transaction hash, transaction status, transaction fee, and timestamp.
+During interaction with the protocol, you can view transaction information through a protocol explorer.
+The protocol explorer address is https://dev-scan.cerboai.com/.
+For example, the contract deployment transaction mentioned above can be seen in detail on the protocol explorer, including the transaction hash, transaction status, transaction fee, and timestamp.

 ![be.png](./docs/be.png)